5.1 – Experiments

 Table 1.
 Simple formulation of a 2X2 experiment (aka 2×2 contingency table).

-where N is the total number, a is number of subjects who DID receive the treatment AND got better, b is number of subjects who DID NOT receive the treatment and DID get better, c is number of subjects who DID receive the treatment and DID NOT get better, and d is number of subjects who DID NOT receive the treatment and DID NOT get better.
+where N is the total number of subjects, a is number of subjects who DID receive the treatment AND got better, c is number of subjects who DID NOT receive the treatment, but DID get better, b is number of subjects who DID receive the treatment and DID NOT get better, and d is number of subjects who DID NOT receive the treatment and DID NOT get better.

 And our basic expectation is that we are testing whether or not treatment levels were associated with subjects “getting better” as measured on some scale.